multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 - These should update whenever the staker claims / is issued rewards.
   - [ ] Test coverage
-- Shouldretrieve/increase/decreasetheamountofGGPrewardsastakerhas **earned**
-  and **not claimed yet.**
+- Should retrieve/increase/decrease the amount of `GGPrewards` a staker has **earned** and **not claimed yet.**
   - [ ] Test coverage

 **Negative behavior:**

-- Should revert if anyone other than theClaimNodeOpcontract calls them.
+- Should revert if anyone other than the `ClaimNodeOp` contract calls them.
   - [ ] Negative test?

 **Preconditions:**

-- Assumes that the calling contract holds the correct accounting for how theggp rewards are issued and maintained.
+- Assumes that the calling contract holds the correct accounting for how the `ggp` rewards are issued and maintained.

 **Function call analysis**